-AECOM Tishman used BIM to facilitate logistics and scheduling so the majority of the building remained accessible to, and completely safe for, the public at all times.
+AECOM Tishman used BIM to facilitate logistics and scheduling so that most of the building remained accessible to, and completely safe for, the public at all times.
 Further, AECOM Tishman provided BIM modeling to ownership as a means to show potential clients what the building would look like while their convention was in progress.

 In terms of our approach to completing the work while keeping the center operational, in the main expo hall, a scaffolding system with a 25-foot-high roof deck, designed for 300 pounds per square foot, was created to separate the public from the work above.
 We divided the ceiling/roof work area into nine construction phases – “slices” of 90 feet each – running east to west, and to further isolate the public from the work above, partitions were set up consisting of self-standing 10-foot-high finished panel walls with acoustic fabric panels extending to the roof deck above.
 Three passageways through this section, constructed of the same panel system, with movable sections and doors, allowed workers to enter the partitioned space to reach the platform above.
 As work was completed, partitions were broken down and set up in three-day windows between trade shows.